 - 1. Prerequisite in ProTools 210M.
 Transcript and/ or certification required.
 Applicants without this prerequisite may take the ProTools courses offered in the baccalaureate program prior to entering the graduate study. - 2.
-User proficiency with MIDI production techniques - general functions of MIDI control, recording and
+Baccelaureate level proficency in the use of microphone technology, signal processing, mixing and mastering - entrance exam to demonstrate knowledge and proficiency. - 3.
+User proficiency with MIDI production techniques general functions of MIDI control, recording and editing.